Michal Češka

 Michal Češka (born 2 September 1992) is a Czech ice dancer.
 With partner Cortney Mansour, he has won three international medals and reached the free skate at three ISU Championships.

 Personal life

 Michal Češka was born on 2 September 1992 in Děčín.
 His father is a former figure skater.
-His older brother played ice hockey in the highest junior hockey league in Czech Republic.He also has a younger sister who also spent many years on the ice as an figure skater.
+His older brother played ice hockey in the highest junior hockey league in Czech Republic.He also has a younger sister who also spent many years on the ice as a figure skater.
 Michal is recently racing in the Rally Championship in Czech Republic.

 Early career

 Češka began skating at age four and switched from singles to ice dancing when he was about fifteen.
 He began competing with Karolína Procházková in 2007.
 In 2010, they were selected for their first World Junior Championships and finished 26th at the event in The Hague, Netherlands.

 Procházková/Češka's luggage containing their skates did not arrive in time at the 2011 Junior Worlds in Gangneung, South Korea, forcing them to withdraw.
 They placed 21st at the 2012 World Junior Championships in Minsk, Belarus and 23rd at the 2013 World Junior Championships in Milan, Italy.
 They were coached by Rostislav Sinicyn and Natalia Karamysheva in Prague.